Cubs vs. Pirates Player Props Betting Odds

-You can wager on player prop bet odds for Nico Hoerner, Bryan Reynolds and others on the Chicago Cubs and Pittsburgh Pirates before their matchup at 8:05 PM ET on Thursday at Wrigley Field.
+Player prop bet options for Nico Hoerner, Bryan Reynolds and others are listed when the Chicago Cubs visit the Pittsburgh Pirates at PNC Park on Monday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!